 Not only can creativity reduce cortisol levels, it also can be used as an alternative to antidepressants.
 A 2016 research study found that “human creativity relies on dopamine.”
 Dopamine is the feel-good neurotransmitter and balanced dopamine levels can indicate balanced mental health.

-Art Healing studies show that creativity can even influence physical health including the frequency of physician visits, immune function, stress hormones and blood pressure.
+Art Healing studies show that creativity can even influence physical health including the frequency of provider visits, immune function, stress hormones and blood pressure.

 4 Steps to Use Creativity to Reduce Stress